RasaHQ/rasa/docs/components.rst

 :Configuration:
-    Configure which dimensions, i.e. entity types, the duckling component to extract.
+    Configure which dimensions, i.e. entity types, the duckling component should extract.
 A full list of available dimensions can be found in the `duckling documentation <https://duckling.wit.ai/>`_.

     .. code-block:: yaml